Updated April 2019

 14. Is respite care available?
 If yes, who is eligible and how do families access respite care?

 The adoption assistance program may cover some costs related to respite care in limited situations.
 Respite care is a support service designed to offer short-term relief to adoptive families by providing substitute care for the adoptive special need child.
 The purpose of respite care for families is to reduce adoptive home disruption and assist in maintaining the permanent placement for the child.
 The terms of the respite care are specified on the negotiated and signed adoption assistance agreement or addendum prior to the respite care service being utilized.
-Respite care can be provided for up to 30 days per year, with no more than 15 days in any given 90 day period.
+Respite care can be provided for up to 30 days per year, with no more than 15 days in any given 90 day period, and no more than 240 hours of respite per year.

 Additionally, many private organizations offer respite options.
 Parents can search for Virginia programs in the ARCH National Respite Network Respite Locator Service at https://archrespite.org/respitelocator.